tkrop/go-testing/README.md

 The `testing` framework consists of the following sub-packages:

-* [test](test) provides a small framework to simply isolate the test execution and safely check whether a test fails as expected.
-This is primarily very handy to validate a test framework as provided by the [mock](mock) package but may be handy in other cases too.
+* [test](test) provides a small framework to simply isolate the test execution and safely check whether a test fails or succeeds as expected in coordination with the [mock](mock) package - even in if a system under test spans detached go-routines.

 * [mock](mock) provides the means to setup a simple chain or a complex network of expected mock calls with minimal effort.
 This makes it easy to extend the